 An afternoon snack just three hours after his lunch will keep him active and take him through the day with ease.
 Remember that all your snacks should be nutritious and so processed foods are a strict no.

-You can try giving pieces of a different fruit, hard-boiled eggs cut into small pieces, or some slices of cheese and water.
+You can try giving pieces of different fruit, hard-boiled eggs cut into small pieces or some slices of cheese and water.

 Most toddlers like to have a small meal during dinner time because they have had all the essential nutrients during the day and are quite full.
 But that doesn’t mean you should skip dinner.